Digestive biscuit: History

+McVitie’s digestives are also distributed in Canada.
+Digestive biscuits are manufactured by Canadian companies - for example, by the Christie company.

 Ingredients

 The typical digestive biscuit contains coarse brown wheat flour (which gives it its distinctive texture and flavour), sugar, malt extract, vegetable oil, wholemeal, raising agents (usually sodium bicarbonate, tartaric acid and malic acid), and salt.
 Some varieties also contain dried whey, oatmeal, cultured skimmed milk, and emulsifiers such as DATEM.

+Outside of the United States, such as in New Zealand and the United Kingdom, digestive biscuits are made using natural white sugar instead of sweeter high fructose corn syrup.
+Because of this, the sugar content of some digestive cookies may be higher than that of ordinary cookies.

-A digestive biscuit averages around 70 calories, although this sometimes varies according to the factors involved in its production.
+A digestive biscuit averages around 70 calories, although this varies according to the factors involved in its production.

 Consumption

 Digestive biscuits are frequently eaten with tea or coffee.
-Sometimes, the biscuit is dunked into the tea and eaten quickly due to the biscuit's tendency to disintegrate when wet.
+Sometimes, the biscuit is dunked into the tea and eaten quickly due to the biscuit's tendency to break or disintegrate when wet.
 Digestive biscuits are one of the top 10 biscuits in the UK for dunking in tea.
 The digestive biscuit is also used as a cracker with cheeses, and is often included in "cracker selection" packets.

-In the UK, McVitie's digestive is the best selling biscuit, with 80 million packs sold annually, though there are many other popular brands (such as Cadbury’s) as well as supermarkets' own versions.
+In the UK, McVitie's digestive is the best selling biscuit, with 80 million packs sold annually, though there are many other popular brands (such as Cadbury) as well as supermarkets' own versions.
 Digestives are also popular in food preparation for making into bases for cheesecakes and similar desserts.